 We currently offer testing services at specific times.
 They are available from the Monday after graduation through Aug.
 1, winter break and spring break.
 Due to limited staff availability, time constraints or the type of testing required, you may be advised to seek testing services in the community and, if so, we will provide referrals.

 Counseling Services does not currently offer assessments of learning disabilities and/or ADHD.
-If you suspect you may have a learning disability and/or ADHD and are interested in being tested, call us at 360-546-9238 or email us at firstname.lastname@example.org.
+If you suspect you may have a learning disability and/or ADHD and are interested in being tested, contact us at 360-546-9238 or firstname.lastname@example.org.
 Our counselors will provide referrals to community providers.

 WSU Vancouver Counseling Services does not provide testing for accommodations for standardized tests such as the LSAT, GRE, DAT, PCAT and MCAT.
 These assessments require a full neuropsychological battery, which we do not offer.